UFC Fight Pass looks like any UFC, MMA, and combat sports fan dream.

 - Unfiltered Episodes.
 The official UFC podcast.

-The best part about Fight Pass is being able to stream UFC Fights wherever you are.
+The best part about Fight Pass is being able to stream UFC fights wherever you are.

 To know about the full list of compatible devices check the official website here.

-That's the issue with the app, it's often slow and crashes a lot, especially when you stream on the TV and in HD.
+Especially when you stream on the TV and in HD.

 That can be quite frustrating.